The fashion industry is said to be the second most damaging industry on earth, behind the oil industry.

 Modern fashion has become more than just the way you cover your body, it’s an outward extension of your personality.
 What you wear should say something about you, your beliefs, values and creative expression.
 Your activewear probably has a stronger presence in your life than you may realise; you’re wearing gym clothes everyday, sometimes more than once if you train twice and because of the nature of what you’re doing in it, gym clothes need more washing, which in turn can create more impact.

 Textile choice is paramount to athletic performance and fabrics which are technically savvy often reflect the largest impact on the planet.
-Whilst Sundried respect our sport to know we need to use materials which wick sweat, stretch and work with our bodies, we also want our fabrics to work towards a better impact on the environment and do this by producing our fabrics in Portugal with the mitigation of harmful substances, pollution, and other environmental hazards associated with raw material extraction.
+Whilst Sundried respect our sport to know we need to use materials which wick sweat, stretch and work with our bodies, we also want our fabrics to work towards a better impact on the environment.

 Our packaging is reusable, you’re not meant to throw it away.
 Instead, our Sundried sleeves can be used to store wet training gear, protect your change of clothes from getting wet or dirty or even be used as a laminated sleeve to store your workout plan in the gym, which you can wipe clean and sweat free.
 80% of textile waste going to landfills can actually be reused (WRAP, 2015).